gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

 class instance `c` that contains a let field `f`.
 In that case `c`'s lifetime guarantees `f`'s lifetime meaning that returning `f` over the function call boundary is safe.

+*NOTE* since the SILOwnershipModelEliminator will not process these instructions, endLifetime is just a strawman instruction that will not be implemented.
+In practice though, IRGen will need to create a suitable barrier to ensure that LLVM does not move any uses of %x past the fixLifetime instruction of `%x_ptr` once we begin creating such instructions as a result of ARC optimization.

 ## ownership qualified store